BrendanBezuko/BrendanBezuko/README.md

 ### ☁️ Cloud & Infrastructure
 - Extremely knowledgeable about cloud suites including GCP, AWS, and Azure.
 I’ve been using these platforms since they came out.
-- Huge Linux nerd with experience setting up thousands of labs and real applications including LAMP stacks, WordPress deployments, and more (I use Arch BTW (JK Macbook now)).
+- Huge Linux nerd with experience setting up thousands of labs and real applications including LAMP stacks, WordPress deployments, and more (I use Arch BTW, JK I got into the M Macbooks recently)).
 - Strong hands-on experience with Entierprise solutions GitHub Actions, Cloud Marketplace, Compute Engine, Cloud Run, Pub/Sub, EC2,
 - Strong foundation Ansible, Jenkins, and more.